VladimirStarchenko/Note-The-Change/README.md

 So here we are our new note!
 Now we see one additional icon next to our saved not.
 The trash bin.
 If need be you can delete the note by clicking the trash icon and clean up your workspace.
 ![notetaker-demo](https://user-images.githubusercontent.com/91164950/148704456-5c9bea23-e6db-4e22-acbf-dcb4859b95b3.PNG)

+## HOW TO USE THE APP...

+In order to use this app succesfully clone this file to your computer.

+Next open up git bash and cd into the root of your folder and enter ``` npm start ```

+This will get the server running.
+From here you only need to input into your search bar [localhost:3001](https://localhost:3001)